Test the app, not the framework or library.

 Use konacha for unit javascript testing.

-Prefer poltergeist over the default javascript driver, selenium
+Prefer poltergeist over the default javascript driver, selenium.
+Avoid capybara-webkit.

 # rails_helper.rb